ossrs/oryx/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Version**
-Desribe your SRS Cloud version here.
+Desribe your SRS Stack version here.

 **To Reproduce**
 Steps to reproduce the behavior: